HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Fourthly: Listening to the Connection coming from the PHP shell

-We will run netcat in order to listen to all the incoming connections coming from the PHP reverse shell on the local IP address we have configured, and through the port 8888.
+We will run Netcat to listen to all the incoming connections coming from the PHP reverse shell on the local IP address we have configured and through port 8888.

 nc -lnvp 8888